HSLdevcom/OpenTripPlanner-data-container/README.md

   pushes the image to Dockerhub.<p>
   Normally, when the application is running as a container, the script `index.js` is run to execute all steps.
   The end result of the build is a data server image uploaded to dockerhub.<p>
-  Each data server image runs an http server listening to port `8080`, serving both a data bundle required for building a graph, and a pre-built graph.
+  Each data server image runs an http server listening to port `8080`.
+It serves a data bundle required for building a graph and a prebuilt graph.
 For example, in the HSL case: http://localhost:8080/router-hsl.zip and `graph-hsl-$OTPVERSION.zip`.
 The image does not include the data, the data needs to be mounted while running the container.

 - `deploy-otp.sh` tags an OTP image using the `OTP_TAG` env variable (default `v2`) postfixed with the router name and pushes the image to Dockerhub.